HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 # Programming_For_Data_Analysis_Assignment repository

 This repository contains all my work for Programming for Data Analysis Assignment 2019.

+It contains background info, instructions, and research concerning the numpy.random package in Python [2].

 To access the repository, please go through below instructions.

 1; Go to Github web site - User Account: HenkT28